The national health service (NHS) provides free hospital treatment for people who live lawfully in the United Kingdom only.

 If you do not normally live in this country or you cannot confirm you are a lawful settled UK resident and you do not meet one of the exemptions from charges criteria, you will have to pay for any treatment you need.
 This is regardless of your nationality, whether you hold a British passport, have previously lived in the UK, have paid National Insurance and taxes in the UK in the past, own property in the UK or have been issued with an HC2 certificate.

-What happens if I need to attend the accident and emergency department (A&E)?
+What happens if I need to attend the Accident and Emergency (A&E) Department?

 You will not be charged for treatment that you receive in the A&E department.
 However, this does not include emergency treatment given in any other department in the hospital, which will include;